Ako (Workshop) Facilitators

 Carla is a Filipino broadcast journalist with 17 years of experience in media, public relations, and strategic communications.
 She began her television career in the Philippines as a reporter, presenter, and host with networks including TV5 Network Inc, Bloomberg TV Philippines, GMA Network, and UNTV.
 She later served as chief editor at the Office of the President of the Philippines, under the Presidential Communications Office.
 A Manaaki New Zealand Scholar alumna, Carla now works as a media adviser for the Asia Media Centre in Auckland, producing journalism focused on Asia–New Zealand relations.
 She is also an Asia-Pacific fellow of the JournalismAI Academy at POLIS, London School of Economics, supported by the Google News Initiative.

-AI for Storytellers: A Practical Media Toolkit
+Workshop: AI for Storytellers – A Practical Media Toolkit

 Carla's session bridges practical media experience with AI tools to sharpen the way you communicate your work.
 Through live demonstrations and a hands-on sandpit session, you will learn how to use AI to build story pitches that meet modern media standards, guide AI past generic output to produce clear and professional messaging, and apply ethical checks so you stay in control of accuracy and tone.